 CMS issues rule for states on community engagement requirements

-Under the law, states that expanded Medicaid in accordance with the Affordable Care Act must require that Medicaid beneficiaries age 19 to 64 who are covered under the expansion document at least 80 hours per month of work, school, job training, or volunteering to maintain their Medicaid eligibility.
-States must evaluate beneficiaries every 6 months (the previous requirement was every year) to ensure compliance and can rely on a variety of data sources.
-H.R.
-1 also lays out a number of populations to which the requirement does not apply, including caregivers, disabled veterans, incarcerated or recently incarcerated individuals, and pregnant women.
-Another population that is exempt are individuals who are “medically frail”, which the law says includes individuals who are blind or disabled, have a substance use or disabling mental health disorder, a physical, intellectual, or developmental disability that impacts the performance of one or more activities of daily living, or have a serious or complex medical condition. (“Policy Cheat Sheet”, 2026).
+As required by the law, the rule outlines that states that previously expanded Medicaid in accordance with the Affordable Care Act must require covered Medicaid beneficiaries age 19 to 64 to participate in at least 80 hours per month of work, school, job training, or volunteering to maintain their Medicaid eligibility.
+States must evaluate beneficiaries every 6 months (the previous requirement was every year) to ensure compliance and can use a variety of data sources.
+The rule also lays out a number of populations to which the requirement does not apply, including caregivers, disabled veterans, incarcerated or recently incarcerated individuals, and pregnant women.
+Under the law, another population that is exempt are individuals who are “medically frail or otherwise has special medical needs”, including individuals who are blind or disabled, have a substance use or disabling mental health disorder, a physical, intellectual, or developmental disability that impacts the performance of one or more activities of daily living, or have a serious or complex medical condition. (“Policy Cheat Sheet”, 2026).
+The rule includes detailed definitions of five exclusions under this "medically frail" exemption.

-As states are required to begin implementing the community engagement requirements on January 1, 2027, this rulemaking has been eagerly anticipated by state Medicaid officials for months.
-States have spent millions of dollars working with software vendors and contractors to set up computer systems for tracking compliance, hiring and training staff to answer questions, and communicating the new requirements to beneficiaries (King, 2026).
+As states are required to begin implementing these community engagement requirements on January 1, 2027, this rulemaking has been eagerly anticipated by Medicaid officials for months.
+The rule appears to provide wide discretion for governments to define what conditions provide exclusion from the community engagement requirements under the "medically frail or otherwise has special medical needs" exemption.
+Agencies have spent millions of dollars working with software vendors and contractors to set up computer systems for tracking compliance, hiring and training staff to answer questions, and communicating the new requirements to beneficiaries (King, 2026).

 Stay tuned to AOTA’s website for more information about this sweeping new rule.
 Please direct any questions to AOTA State Affairs staff at state@aota.org.